Moroccan Carrot Salad is full of flavor with roasted carrots, chickpeas, garlicky couscous, and a citrus dressing in every bite.

 Veggies, Chickpeas, and Couscous

-• Preheat the oven to 400 degrees F. Position oven racks to the middle two positions.
+• Preheat oven to 400°F. Position oven racks to the middle two positions.
 Toss together the seasonings: chili powder, cumin, ground turmeric, garam masala, salt, ground cinnamon, and cayenne pepper in a small bowl.
 Stir to combine.

-• On one large tray, spread out (in an even layer, avoiding overlapping) the drained, rinsed, and completely dried chickpeas.
+• On a large sheet pan, spread out (in an even layer, avoid overlapping) the drained, rinsed, and completely dried chickpeas.
 Add 2 tablespoons oil and 1 tablespoon of the seasoning mix.
 Toss to coat.

 • Place carrots on the higher oven rack and chickpeas on the rack directly below.
-Roast for 15 minutes and then remove both trays, stir/flip chickpeas and carrots and return to the oven for another 12-18 minutes or until carrots are crisp-tender and chickpeas roasted.
+Roast for 15 minutes, then remove both trays, stir/flip chickpeas and carrots, and return to the oven for another 12–18 minutes or until carrots are crisp-tender and chickpeas roasted.
 Remove and set aside.

 • While veggies are roasting, prepare couscous according to package directions.